History of the automobile: Horseless carriage or veteran era

-Throughout the veteran car era, the automobile was seen more as a novelty than as a genuinely useful device.
+Throughout the veteran car era, the automobile was seen more as a novelty than a genuinely useful device.
 Breakdowns were frequent, fuel was difficult to obtain, roads suitable for traveling were scarce, and rapid innovation meant that a year-old car was nearly worthless.
-Major breakthroughs in proving the usefulness of the automobile came with the historic long-distance drive of Bertha Benz in 1888, when she traveled more than 80 km from Mannheim to Pforzheim, to make people aware of the potential of the vehicles her husband, Karl Benz, manufactured, and after Horatio Nelson Jackson's successful transcontinental drive across the US in 1903 on a Winton car.
-Many older cars made were made with an assembly line that would help mass-produce cars, a system that continues to be used because of its efficiency.
+Significant breakthroughs in proving the usefulness of the automobile came with the historic long-distance drive of Bertha Benz in 1888, when she traveled more than 80 km from Mannheim to Pforzheim, to make people aware of the potential of the vehicles her husband, Karl Benz, manufactured, and after Horatio Nelson Jackson's successful transcontinental drive across the US in 1903 on a Winton car.

-Brass or Edwardian era
+Brass/Edwardian era

-The Brass or Edwardian period lasted from roughly 1905 through 1914 and the beginning of World War I. It is generally referred to as the Edwardian era, but in the US is often known as the Brass era from the widespread use of brass in vehicles during this time.
+The Brass or Edwardian period lasted from roughly 1905 through 1914 and the beginning of World War I. It is generally referred to as the Edwardian era, but in the United States, it is often known as the Brass era from the widespread use of brass in vehicles during this time.

 Within the 15 years that make up this era, the various experimental designs and alternate power systems would be marginalized.
 Although the modern touring car had been invented earlier, it was not until Panhard et Levassor's Système Panhard was widely licensed and adopted that recognizable and standardized automobiles were created.
 This system specified front-engine, rear-wheel drive internal combustion-engine cars with a sliding gear transmission.
 Traditional coach-style vehicles were rapidly abandoned, and buckboard runabouts lost favor with the introduction of tonneaus and other less-expensive touring bodies.

 By 1906, steam car development had advanced, and they were among the fastest road vehicles in that period.

-Throughout this era, development of automotive technology was rapid, due in part to hundreds of small manufacturers competing to gain the world's attention.
-Key developments included the electric ignition system (by dynamotor on the Arnold car in 1898, though Robert Bosch, 1903, tends to get the credit), independent suspension (actually conceived by Bollée in 1873), and four-wheel brakes (by the Arrol-Johnston Company of Scotland in 1909).
+Throughout this era, the development of automotive technology was rapid, partly due to hundreds of small manufacturers competing to gain the world's attention.
+Key developments included the electric ignition system, independent suspension, and four-wheel brakes.
 Leaf springs were widely used for suspension, though many other systems were still in use, with angle steel taking over from armored wood as the frame material of choice.
-Transmissions and throttle controls were widely adopted, allowing a variety of cruising speeds, though vehicles generally still had discrete speed settings, rather than the infinitely variable system familiar in cars of later eras.
-Safety glass also made its debut, patented by John Crewe Wood in England in 1905.
+Transmissions and throttle controls were widely adopted, allowing a variety of cruising speeds.
+However, vehicles generally still had discrete speed settings, rather than the infinitely variable system familiar in cars of later eras.
+Safety glass also debuted and was patented by John Crewe Wood in England in 1905.
 (It would not become standard equipment until 1926, on a Rickenbacker.)